doivglser/mindevenviro-fanciful/README.md

 from Terminal: shi3lD.sh to:

-Change your MAC addresses, does a list with working and not working MAC's, and ensure the snort and clamav daemons are up.
-Version 0.01,	runs only on systems with systemd, without network-managers.
+Change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are up.
+Version 0.01, this script	runs only on systems with systemd, without network-managers.

 # run: